image 40

 Names That Mean “Shooting Star”

-When ya gaze up at the night sky, ya’re occasionally graced with the fleeting beauty of a shooting star – a symbol of rarity and wonder.
+When ya gaze up at the night sky, ya’re occasionally graced with the fleeting beauty of a shooting star – a symbol of rarity & wonder.
 Even more rare are names that actually mean “shooting star,” but these names can evoke the idea.

 A bright shooting star streaks across the night sky, leaving a trail of sparkling light.
 Other stars twinkle in the dark expanse, creating a celestial spectacle